 FMCSA, in collaboration with the US Army, Department of Defense and the American Association of Motor Vehicle Administrators, has generated a standardized Application for Military Skills Test Waiver form.
 This document addresses all of the issues captured in the new regulation including:

 - Identifying the specific type(s) of vehicle which the service member was licensed to drive; and,

 - An endorsement by the service member's commanding officer of the safe driving record.

 Find out which States currently offer the skills test waiver for military drivers by viewing the Military Skills Test Waiver Status Map.
-As of November 26, 2013 all states except for Alabama, Alaska and South Carolina offer the waiver.

 Listed here are links to agencies assisting military veterans in their job search.
 Click on any of the following links to visit their websites.